-“I was so passionate about what I wanted to say, the meaning and my willingness to be helpful, people in the audience believed and trusted my expertise.
+“I was so passionate about what I wanted to say, the meaning, and my willingness to be helpful that people in the audience believed and trusted my expertise.
 I think because I trusted that I knew that I bring value.
 I did not have to convince anyone.”

 The goal is to create a healthy relationship with your need for validation

 When you’ve healed the validation wounds of your past, you can accept validation from others and feel the emotional sense of wholeness and connection without a sense of dependency.
 You can recognize the feeling of being invalidated and move on without being emotionally stuck or overwhelmed.
 You stay connected to your own truth, grounded in your reality.

 You can become your own instrument of validation, soothing and supporting yourself from within when the external environment fails.